secretstartups/handbook/communication/index.html.md

 1. Diversity, Inclusion, and Belonging issues
 1. Privacy
 1. Unpopular changes/decisions
-1. Something being taken away, such as a benefit
+1. A change to something that people care about, such as a benefit
 1. Something being implemented, such as an IT application

 ## Top Tips and Best Practices